God and Trump: Does the Lord approve of his administration?

 Trump’s character

-Few Christians would disagree that Trump is an unregenerate sinner, although few would acknowledge how deep his depravity is and how brazenly he wears it on his sleeve.
+Few Christians would disagree that Trump is an unregenerate sinner, although few would admit how deep his depravity is and how brazenly he wears it on his sleeve.
 He has always been a man of insatiable lust and greed.
 His presidency has illustrated how hateful he is, openly reviling anyone who doesn’t support him.
 He is a pathological liar.
 He is a vile, dark-hearted man, even compared to the rest of sinful humanity.

 And he is unrepentant, denying his need for forgiveness.